-3 Competition
+Competition

-Do local laws provide any advantage to domestic contractors in competition with foreign contractors?
+3 Do local laws provide any advantage to domestic contractors in competition with foreign contractors?

-There is no legal advantage for local contractors in private or government tenders but, in practice, contractors (either domestic or foreign) residing in and operating out of Qatar are better positioned to obtain contracts as a result of their knowledge, previous experience and recognition in the local market.
+There is no legal advantage for local contractors in private or government tenders but, in practice, contractors (either domestic or foreign) with a seat in, and operating out of, Qatar are better positioned to obtain contracts as a result of their knowledge, previous experience and recognition in the local market.
 Although some public tenders have, in the past, been restricted to domestic contractors, this is a rare occurrence.

-4 Bribery
+Bribery

-If a contractor has illegally obtained the award of a contract, for example by bribery, will the contract be enforceable?
+4 If a contractor has illegally obtained the award of a contract, for example by bribery, will the contract be enforceable?
 Are bribe-givers and bribe-takers prosecuted and, if so, what are the penalties they face?
 Are facilitation payments allowable under local law?

-Qatar ratified the United Nations Convention against Corruption in 2007, and the Penal Code No. 11 of 2004 and Law No. 26 of 2005 Organising Tenders and Auctions (Public Tender Law) both prohibit bribery in the construction industry.
-Pursuant to the Penal Code, a public official who requests or accepts, whether for himself or another party, any money, benefit or promise in order to do or refrain from doing something related or unrelated to his position will be subject, along with the person who offers or pays a bribe, to imprisonment for up to ten years and a fine not exceeding the amount of the bribe and not less than 5,000 Qatari riyals.
+Qatar ratified the UN Convention against Corruption in 2007, and Penal Code No. 11 of 2004 and the Law Organising Tenders and Auctions No. 24 of 2015 (replacing the existing Tenders and Auctions Law No. 26 of 2005, as of 12 June 2016) (the Public Tender Law) both prohibit bribery in the construction industry.
+Pursuant to the Penal Code, a public official who requests or accepts, whether for him or herself or another party, any money, benefit or promise in order to do or refrain from doing something related or unrelated to his or her position will be subject, along with the person who offers or pays a bribe, to imprisonment for up to 10 years and a fine not exceeding the amount of the bribe and not less than 5,000 Qatari riyals.
 In the event that the public official does not accept the bribe, the imprisonment sanction applicable to the bribe-giver is reduced to five years and the fine is capped at a maximum of 15,000 Qatari riyals.
 In addition, the amount or benefit that was offered as a bribe is confiscated.